CNAG-Biomedical-Informatics/cbicall/non-containerized/README.md

 - OS/ARCH supported: **linux/amd64** and **linux/arm64**.
 - Ideally a Debian-based distribution (Ubuntu or Mint), but any other (e.g., CentOS, OpenSUSE) should do as well (untested).
-- Perl 5 (>= 5.36 core; installed by default in many Linux distributions).
-Check the version with `perl -v`
+- Python 3
 - Java 8
 - 16GB of RAM
 - \>= 1 core (ideally i7 or Xeon).
 - At least 100GB HDD.

 ## Platform Compatibility
-This distribution is written in pure Perl and is intended to run on any platform supported by Perl 5.
+This distribution is written in Python 3 and is intended to run on any platform supported by Python 3.
 It has been tested on Debian Linux and macOS.
 Please report any issues.

 ## Common errors: Symptoms and treatment

-* Perl errors:
+* Python errors:
     - Foo

       Solution: